On this page you will find links to information on key UBSS policies, procedures and guidelines.

 Professional Development – includes the provision of development opportunities and activities to extend and broaden the scope of professional capabilities of employees in relation to their role and responsibilities.

-The Academic who is responsible for the entire program management.
+The Academic responsible for the entire program management.

 Reserves a place in a selected course of study.
 If the prospective student continues successfully with enrolment, the fee is offset against tuition fees for the first enrolment period.